kwarter/coreos-vagrant/Documentation/aws_setup.md

 http://coreos.com/docs/running-coreos/cloud-providers/ec2/

 or

 For us-west-2
 https://console.aws.amazon.com/cloudformation/home?region=us-west-2#cstack=sn%7ECoreOS-alpha%7Cturl%7Ehttps://s3.amazonaws.com/coreos.com/dist/aws/coreos-alpha.template

 #### parameters

-*Discovery URL* should be the value you get from https://discovery.etcd.io/new *KeyPair* Should be the name of your KeyPair in aws
+*Discovery URL* should be the value you get from https://discovery.etcd.io/new

+*KeyPair* Should be the name of your KeyPair in aws

 ### Verify
 At this point, etcd, ssh keys, and fleet should all be good.
-You can check by running `fleetctl list-machines`
+SSH into any machine using the *core* user.
+You can then verify by running `fleetctl list-machines`

 #### Create the test service file